3MFConsortium/spec_slice/slice.md

  |

-The /<polygon> element contains a set of 1 or more /<segment> elements to describe a 2D contour.
-If a /<slice> contains content, there MUST be at least one /<polygon> to describe it.
+The \<polygon> element contains a set of 1 or more \<segment> elements to describe a 2D contour.
+If a \<slice> contains content, there MUST be at least one \<polygon> to describe it.

-If an object which is referencing a /<slicestack> element is marked as type "model" or "solidsupport", all polygons of all slices of this stack MUST be closed, meaning the final segment references the same vertex as the startv attribute.
+If an object which is referencing a \<slicestack> element is marked as type "model" or "solidsupport", all polygons of all slices of this stack MUST be closed, meaning the final segment references the same vertex as the startv attribute.
 Manufacturing devices MUST interpret these polygons as solid objects and MUST apply the positive fill rule defined in the core 3MF specification (see paragraph 4.1.1) to unambiguously define the interior set in the case where self-intersections or intersections between polygons exist.

-If an object which is referencing a /<slicestack> element is marked as type "support" then all contours of all polygons are considered open, and the manufacturing device may decide – possibly taking into account print ticket parameters – the actual representation (e.g thickness) of the support.
+If an object which is referencing a \<slicestack> element is marked as type "support" then all contours of all polygons are considered open, and the manufacturing device may decide – possibly taking into account print ticket parameters – the actual representation (e.g thickness) of the support.
 In any case, the manufacturing device MUST NOT fill these polygons.

 In order to avoid integer overflows, a slice MUST contain less than 2^31 polygons.

 ### ![](3MF_Slice_Extension_Spec_v1.0_html_a588342db1ee02f2.png)Segment

-Element **/<segment>**
+Element **\<segment>**

 | Diagram | ![](3MF_Slice_Extension_Spec_v1.0_html_86599799a8013f2b.png) |
 | --- | --- |